-The Great White Man-Eating Shark (1989), is a cautionary tale about Norvin, a rather plain looking boy who just happens to look rather like a shark!
+Mahy’s early-reading book The Great White Man-Eating Shark (1989) is a cautionary tale about Norvin, a rather plain looking boy who just happens to look rather like a shark.

 Mahy received the A W Reed Award for Contribution to New Zealand Literature in 1998.
-She also received the 1998/1999 Antarctica New Zealand Arts Fellowship, giving her an opportunity to artistically explore the concept of Antarctica and visit the world-leading science programme there.
+She also received the 1998/1999 Antarctica New Zealand Arts Fellowship, which allowed her to visit the world-leading science centre in Antartica and to artistically explore the concept of the country through her literature.

-A Summery Saturday Morning, illustrated by Selina Young, won Book of the Year and Best Picture Book at the 1999 New Zealand Post Book Awards for Children and Young Adults.
+A Summery Saturday Morning, written by Mahy and illustrated by Selina Young, won Book of the Year and Best Picture Book at the 1999 New Zealand Post Book Awards for Children and Young Adults.

 Mahy was the first recipient of the Auckland College of Education's Sylvia Ashton Fellowship in 2002.

 Alchemy (2002) has won Best in Senior Fiction at the 2003 New Zealand Post Book Awards for Children and Young Adults .
 'This book,' said the judges, 'succeeds on several levels, incorporating some fairly erudite philosophical concepts, but Mahy, as usual, wears her intelligence lightly', and never loses sight of the characters' humanity.
 Alchemy was shortlisted for the LIANZA Esther Glen Award in 2003.